Neuralstem Cell Therapy for ALS

 Neuralstem ALS Trials

-Neuralstem received FDA approval to commence the NSI-566/ALS Phase II trials in July 2014.
+Neuralstem concluded final surgeries in the company’s NSI-566/ALS Phase II trials in July 2014.
 This phase of the study will conclude after a six-month observation period.
-The Phase II trials were approved by the FDA to commence in April 2013, upon conclusion of the Phase I FDA-approved trial to test the safety of its cells and transplantation surgery in patients with ALS in February 2013.
-The National Institutes of Health and ALSA have committed to generous grants in funding for this phase of the study.
+The Phase II trials were approved by the FDA to commence in April 2013, upon conclusion of the Phase I FDA-approved trial to test the safety of the neural stem cells and transplantation surgery in patients with ALS in February 2013.
+The National Institutes of Health and ALSA committed to generous grants in funding for the Phase II phase of the study.